UoYCS-plasma/GP2/Pre-compiled/README.md

-To use the compiler, follow these steps:
+To set up the compiler, follow these steps:

 1. Move these files to a directory of your choice.
 1. In the ``gp2c`` file, edit the variable ``install_dir`` at the top to be the path to said directory.